helga-agentur/drupal-module-email-obfuscator/README.md

 - The email string excluding `mailto:` is reversed
 - An onclick is added that re-reverses the email after the `mailto:`

+_The onclick-re-reverse is only done once in order to avoid reversing back to the reversed email_

 ### All other Emails

 Example: `<a>test@email.com</a>`